The Yummy Life

 3 bottles

-Don't miss my follow-up post with Peppermint Liqueur Cocktail Recipes,
+Don't miss my follow-up post with Peppermint Liqueur Cocktail Recipes, it includes:

 • 6 easy recipes for winter and summer cocktails using this peppermint liqueur.